Dental Implant FAQ in Bartram Park - Jacksonville, FL

 It is fairly common for dentists to recommend dental implants to patients who are either using full or partial dentures, as it offers a reliable and long lasting solution to their oral issues.
 In many cases, dental implants can be used to provide extra support to the underlying over denture.
 It is done so that the denture does not move from its place and will not require additional adhesive to stay intact.
 Our dentist may also defer to implants and attach the dentures on them directly through titanium components.

 Dental implants can be a good option for people who are missing teeth, as it can provide a fairly reliable solution and inexpensive solution.
 On the other hand, it can also curb further health complications from taking shape by putting a stop to further decaying of the affected areas.
-If you or a loved one are dealing with a missing tooth, please visit us at Atlantic Dentistry, Bartram location, where we can device a fitting treatment plan, or you can call us at (904) 644-3020 so that we can ensure the best possible treatment according to your dental requirements.
+To schedule an appointment with any of our dental professionals, call us at (904) 644-3020 so that we can ensure the best possible treatment according to your dental requirements.